AdobeDocs/commerce-cloud-tools/src/pages/docker/containers/index.md

 ## Sharing data between host machine and container

 You can share files easily between your machine and a Docker container by placing the files in the `.docker/mnt` directory.
-You can find the files in the `/mnt` directory the next time you build and start the Docker environment using the `docker-compose up` command.
+You can find the files in the `/mnt` directory the next time you build and start the Docker environment using the `docker compose up` command.

 ## Sharing project data